LambdaHack/LambdaHack/README.md

 ---------------------

 The [Makefile](Makefile) contains many sample test commands.
-Many tests that use the screensaver game modes (AI vs. AI) and the dumb `stdout` frontend are gathered in `make test`.
+Numerous tests that use the screensaver game modes (AI vs. AI) and the dumb `stdout` frontend are gathered in `make test`.
 Of these, travis runs `test-travis-*` on each push to the repo.
 Test commands with prefix `frontend` start AI vs. AI games